Gangs of Wasseypur: Filming

-Major portions of the film were shot at villages near Bihar.
-Shooting also took place in Chunar.

-Anurag Kashyap, who co-produced the film with Sunil Bohra, has said that it is his most expensive film and he reportedly had to spend ₹ 15 crore on paying the actors.
-Both parts of Gangs of Wasseypur together cost just ₹18.4 crore to make.
-Anurag Kashyap, the director of film tweeted – "450 million as reported in the media is false."
+The production cost was ₹18.4 crore.
+Anurag Kashyap has said that it is his most expensive film, and he reportedly had to spend ₹ 15 crore on paying the actors.
+However, he has tweeted that "45 crore as reported in the media is false."

 Themes and portrayals

 Style

 The filming style adopted by Anurag Kashyap in Gangs of Wasseypur bears a striking similarity to the styles of Sam Peckinpah.
 The scenes are short in length, several in number and often a series of montages take the story forward.
 Anurag Kashyap never has to resort to extraneous elements like stylised entries, editing patterns or camera motions to add to the effect because the story has an intrinsic impact of its own.
 However the film doesn't fall short of any technical finesse.
 There's unabashed blood, gore and abuse wherever the scene demands.

 Lines like "Tum sahi ho, woh marad hai," ("You are right, he is male") said in resigned agreement to a wronged wife stand out for their cruel truths of rural life.
 Kashyap's use of occasional bursts of music and comedy to punctuate the slowly augmenting tension at different junctures is highly reminiscent of Spaghetti Westerns.
 Kashyap's use of dark humour to judiciously propagate violence bears an uncanny similarity to Quentin Tarantino's style of movie-making.
-Absorbing styles as diverse as those of old-school Italo-American mafia classics a la Coppola, Scorsese and Leone, as well as David Michod's taut crime thriller "Animal Kingdom," Kashyap never lets his influences override the distinct Indian color.
+Absorbing styles as diverse as those of old-school Italo-American mafia classics a la Coppola, Scorsese and Leone, as well as David Michod's taut crime thriller Animal Kingdom, Kashyap never lets his influences override the distinct Indian colour.
 The pacing is machine-gun relentless, sweeping incoherence and repetitiveness under the carpet as it barrels forward with hypnotic speed.